Topics of plans for the section "Knowledge"

 Knowledge as an adequate reflection of reality.

-Features of Knowledge:
+Features of knowledge:

-B) the desire to discard false information;
+B) the desire to reject false information;

-C) Support on facts, evidence.
+C) reliance on facts, evidence.

 A) the basic concept of religion;

-C) element of cognitive activity;
+C) an element of cognitive activity;

 4. Coincidence of faith with the concept of "religion".

-5. Relationships of knowledge and faith.
+5. The relationship of knowledge and faith.

 Cognition as a process of activity.

-Parties to the process of knowledge:
+Sides of the process of cognition:

-a) Subject
+a) subject

-b) Object
+b) object

 c) result.